-These symptoms often interfere with people’s ability to engage in meaningful activities, such as working or going to school.
-They can also impair relationships with friends and family, or make it difficult to find a partner.
+These symptoms often interfere with a person’s ability to engage in meaningful activities, such as working or going to school.
+They can also impair relationships with friends and family or make it difficult to find a partner.

 How are thought disorders treated?

 Thought disorders have traditionally been treated with antipsychotic medications.
 These medications are generally taken every day over long periods of time.
 They can help alleviate some of the symptoms of thought disorders.
-However, many people find that, although their symptoms decrease in intensity and frequency and are less troublesome overall, they don’t go away entirely.
+However, many people find that their symptoms don’t go away entirely, though their symptoms may decrease in intensity and frequency and become less troublesome overall.

-Recently, more and more evidence has shown that thought disorders can also be treated with talk therapy.
+Recently, a growing body of evidence has shown that thought disorders can also be treated with talk therapy.
 In particular, a type of therapy called Cognitive Behavioral Therapy (CBT), which helps people recognize and change maladaptive patterns in their thoughts, emotions, and behaviors, can help people with thought disorders improve their functioning and manage their symptoms.

-The goal of the thought disorders intensive outpatient program at UCLA is to provide high-quality, evidenced-based treatment to individuals with schizophrenia, schizoaffective disorder, and other thought disorders.
-The program uses a form of group CBT called Cognitive Behavioral Social Skills Training (CBSST) to help participants challenge distorted thinking; better understand the link between thoughts, behaviors, and emotions; improve the quality of peer and family relationships; and work on problem-solving techniques in order to accomplish goals.
+The goal of the thought disorders intensive outpatient program at UCLA is to provide high-quality, evidenced-based treatment to individuals with schizophrenia, schizoaffective disorder, and other psychotic disorders.
+The program uses a form of group-based CBT called Cognitive Behavioral Social Skills Training (CBSST) to help participants challenge distorted thinking; better understand the link between thoughts, behaviors, and emotions; improve the quality of peer and family relationships; and work on problem-solving techniques to accomplish goals.

 Rather than focusing on symptom eradication, the program helps participants improve everyday functioning and work towards fulfilling their own potential.
 The program also offers group therapy focused on sleep hygiene, self-esteem building, time management, and mindfulness, among others.
-All participants are assigned a care coordinator, generally a licensed clinical social worker, to provide case management services as well as brief individual or family therapy as needed.
-All participants are also assigned a psychiatrist for medication management.
+All participants meet weekly with a primary therapist to provide case management services as well as brief individual or family therapy needed.
+Participants also meet weekly with a psychiatrist for medication management.

-- Availability to attend program at UCLA (300 Medical Plaza Driveway, Los Angeles, CA 90024) on Mondays, Wednesdays, and Thursdays from 1pm – 4pm
+- Ability to attend program at UCLA (300 Medical Plaza Driveway, Los Angeles, CA 90024) on Mondays, Wednesdays, and Thursdays from 10am-2pm

 - Motivated for group treatment

-- Absence of major substance use disorder that would interfere with treatment
+- Absence of substance use disorder that would interfere with treatment

 - Stable housing

-If you are interested in participating in our program, please have your physician fill out the attached referral form.
-The referral form can be emailed to our admissions coordinator at [email protected] or it can be faxed to 310-206-1157.
-For any additional information, you may call Dr. Alaina Burns at 310-206-6246 or our main office at (310) 825-7469.
+If you are interested in participating in our program, please have your psychiatrist or therapist fill out the online referral form.
+For any additional information, you may call Dr. Alaina Burns at (310) 206-6246 or our main office at (310) 825-7469.